 - 1 can (29 ounces) solid-pack pumpkin

-- 1 carton (12 ounces) frozen whipped topping, thawed, divided
+- 1 carton (12 ounces) frozen whipped topping, thawed

-- Prepare and bake gingerbread according to package directions, using two greased 9-in. round baking pans.
+- Prepare and bake gingerbread mixes according to package directions for cake.
 Cool completely on wire racks.

 Made this for a luncheon at work and everyone loved it!

 This was really good.
 My changes - I used whipped cream instead of Cool Whip.
 It's just better to use fresh.
 I used a 14 oz carton of whipping cream.
 I also added 2 teaspoons of cinnamon to the pumpkin pudding mixture.I also sprinkled a little bit of brandy on the gingerbread layers.
 It is a trifle, after all.
 Not a lot, but maybe a tablespoon or 2 on each gingerbread layer.I think this recipe could easily be halved as it makes a ton!